badgirlbongi/bongihub/workflow.md

 + updated the index.html by changing the dir of the images
 + delete the images column on the tourza database
 + add a table named images to store images on the tourza database
++ created new files to add images to the database by storing their dir files uploadimg.php and displayimg.php